 Fortunately, the South African government has agreements to avoid double death duties with Botswana, Lesotho, Swaziland, the United Kingdom, the United States, and Zimbabwe.

 Succession law for foreigners

 Both residents and non-residents pay estate duty in South Africa at the same rate.
-The main difference is that residents pay estate duty on their worldwide assets whereas non-residents only pay estate duty in South Africa on property and assets located in the country.
+The main difference is that residents pay estate duty on their worldwide assets, whereas non-residents only pay estate duty in South Africa on property and assets located in the country.

 However, properties located outside of South Africa are exempt if they were acquired prior to residency or were inherited from or donated by someone who is not a South African resident.

-There are no restrictions on buying property in South Africa by non-residents.
+There are no restrictions on buying property in South Africa for non-residents.
 Foreigners who acquire immovable property in South Africa, either through purchase or inheritance, need to register their ownership with the Registrar of Deeds where the property is located.

 Foreigners should ensure that their title deeds are marked as non-resident so that they can repatriate the proceeds if they sell the property.

 Because the succession laws in South Africa are fairly straightforward, you’ll likely have to pay the required taxes if your estate value is within the taxable thresholds.
 If you have questions specific to your financial situation, though, you should seek professional help to walk you through your options.